How do you win at business? One can go into the philosophical questions of what does “winning” mean anyway or is that even the point?

 Without going into a full history of the microprocessor business, it’s almost impossible to state how big a shift this was.
 The first step in transition was that Grove laid off more than 7,000 employees, nearly a third of the entire company.

-Since what you’re looking for is mismatches between your current understanding and the environment, a general rule is that bad news is the only kind that will do you any good.
+Since what you’re looking for is mismatches between your current understanding and the environment, a general rule for the business strategist is that unexpected news is the only kind that will do you any good.

 To thrive in any form of maneuver conflict, you must seek out and find data that don’t fit with your current worldview and you must do this while there is still time as Grove did.
 Otherwise, the world will change—or more likely your adversaries or competitors will change it for you—and you will find yourself disoriented and in the position of playing catch-up.
 You will have lost the initiative, which is dangerous in any conflict.

-You never know what will prod your creativity, and the more widely your prospect, the more likely you are to find that something to set your offerings apart from all of your competitors.
+You never know what will prod your creativity, and the more widely you prospect, the more likely you are to find that something to set your offerings apart from all of your competitors.

-Toyota claims that the idea for their amazing production system came from engineers who visited supermarkets in the United States after the war.
+Toyota’s production system came from the ideas of engineers who visited supermarkets in the United States after the war.
 Studies of innovation reveal that practically everything new consists of bits and pieces of other concepts, often from fields that appeared to be unrelated, that somebody had the genius to reassemble to form something new and exciting.

-Boyd called this snowmobiling.
-Imagine three separate scenes: a motorboat towing a skier behind it, a tank rolling across the desert, and a bicycle cruising down the street.
+Boyd called this process of identifying fast transient opportunities as snowmobiling.
+Imagine three separate vehicles: a motorboat towing a skier behind it, a tank rolling across the desert, and a bicycle cruising down the street.

 If you break them down into the constituent parts, you have: a motorboat with a hull, outboard motor, and a set of skis being towed behind it; a tank with treads, a gun, and armor; and a bicycle with wheels, handlebars, and gears.